dayanials/documentation/understanding-yclas-themes.md

 **Yclas Self Hosted 2.x software** has a file structure driven from Kohana cascading file system; http://kohanaframework.org/3.2/guide/kohana/files.

-Yclas Self Hosted software comes with s default theme, this theme is basic with some limitations.
+Yclas Self Hosted software comes with a default theme.
+This theme is basic and with some limitations.
 Default (Ocean FREE) contains all views/styles that Yclas Self Hosted software needs.
-To explain more lets understand content and file system of this theme.
+To explain more, it's necessary to understand content and file system of this theme.

 Note: We will explain only major files and folders.